Tiszántúl

-Tiszántúl or Transtisza (literal meaning: "beyond Tisza") is a geographical region of which lies between the Tisza river, Hungary and the Apuseni Mountains, Romania, bordered by the Maros (Mureș) river.
-Alongside Kiskunság, it is a part of Great Alföld, however today, the denomination is mostly restricted to the area with an extent only to the present border with Romania.
+Tiszántúl, or Transtisza (literal meaning: "beyond [the] Tisza"), is a geographical region of which lies between the Tisza river, Hungary and the Apuseni Mountains, Romania, bordered by the Maros (Mureș) river.
+Alongside Kiskunság, it is a part of Great Alföld; however today, the denomination is mostly restricted to the area within Hungary, west of the present border with Romania.

 It is mainly a flat area, being part of the Great Hungarian Plain.
 The area is divided by the tributaries of the Tisza: the Körös and Maros rivers.
-The largest city of the area is Debrecen, other county capitals being Nyíregyháza and Békéscsaba.
+The largest city of the modern Transtisza area is Debrecen, other county seats being Nyíregyháza and Békéscsaba.